-Consistent with Council direction, Administration has included in its proposed 2020 Budget a dedicated mill rate increase of 0.5% for recreational infrastructure.
-On October 28, 2019, Council approved a long-term Recreational Infrastructure Program funded by a dedicated 0.5% mill rate for five years (2020-2024).
-This program will fund recreational infrastructure improvements based on the current Recreation Master Plan, and other relevant considerations determined by Regina City Council.
+Consistent with Council direction, Administration has included in its proposed 2020 Budget a dedicated mill rate increase of 0.5% for recreation infrastructure.
+On October 28, 2019, Council approved a long-term Recreation Infrastructure Program funded by a dedicated 0.5% mill rate for five years (2020 - 2024).
+This program will fund recreation infrastructure improvements based on the current Recreation Master Plan, and other relevant considerations determined by City Council.